WLaeremans/Polymer_networks_with_ring-forming_catch_bonds/README.md

 The final network topologies are subsequently analyzed to determine:

 - The probability of percolation.
-- The average number of degree-three nodes.
+- The average number of rings.
 - The average number of local seven-membered rings.

 #### Panel (b): Network Relaxation